| biographical

 guest researcher, in the field of the folk idiomatic music of the

+Turkish territory.
 He has completed his PhD Dissertation in the

 Department of Music Studies at the Ionian University under the title The Greek Orthodox